 4) pursuing excellence and pluralism in higher education;

-5) enabling students to develop intellectually, personally and professionally;
+5) enabling students to flourish in intellectual, personal and professional pursuits;

-7) offering the degree and/or certificate on campus as well as world-wide through interactive Internet without a residency requirement (for students who reside well beyond the normal commuter boundaries of the University);
+7) offering the degree and/or certificate on campus as well as world-wide through interactive internet without a residency requirement (for those students who reside well beyond the normal commuter boundaries of the University);

-8) encouraging professional travel by and active membership of its faculty in professional associations;
+8) encouraging faculty membership and participation in professional associations;

-9) faculty commitment to teaching and learning, research, scholarship, creative activity and service; and
+9) ensuring faculty commitment to teaching and learning, research, scholarship, creative activity and service;

-10) offering the program courses to both on-campus and online students through interactive Internet during summer sessions.
+10) offering the program courses on-campus and online students via interactive Internet classes in the summer sessions.

-In order to credibly manage enrollment, admission to the online cohort is reserved for those students who reside well beyond the normal commuter boundaries of the University.
+In order to ensure enrollment credibility, admission to the online cohort is reserved for those students who reside well beyond the normal commuter boundaries of the University.

-The administration, faculty, and staff of the graduate program look forward to each qualified student’s enrollment and successful matriculation to the conclusion of their course of study, whether it is the degree or certificate.
+The administration, faculty, and staff of the graduate program look forward to each qualified student’s enrollment and successful matriculation to the completion of their desired coursework.